Denis Mukwege, honorary doctorate

-On October 9, during the Africa-France summit, the University of Montpellier paid tribute to Congolese doctor Denis Mukwege by making him an honorary doctor during a ceremony held in the anatobia amphitheatre of the Faculty of Medicine's historic building.
+On October 9, during the Africa-France Summit, the University of Montpellier paid tribute to Congolese doctor Denis Mukwege by awarding him an honorary doctorate during a ceremony held in the anatomy amphitheater of the historic Faculty of Medicine building.

 Rape as a method of warfare

-It's impossible to talk about Denis Mukwege without mentioning the recent history of his country, the Democratic Republic of Congo, and the conflict that has engulfed it.
-The first Congo war broke out in 1996, plunging this immense country, still known as Zaire, into extreme violence from which it has still not emerged 25 years later: 5 million dead, millions displaced and hundreds of thousands of women and children raped.
-It was the deadliest conflict since the Second World War, and all that was at stake was taking control of the country's abundant mineral resources.
+It is impossible to talk about Denis Mukwege without mentioning the recent history of his country, the Democratic Republic of Congo, and the conflict that plagues it.
+The first Congo War broke out in 1996, plunging this vast country, then still known as Zaire, into extreme violence from which it has still not emerged 25 years later: 5 million dead, millions displaced, and hundreds of thousands of women and children raped.
+It is the deadliest conflict since World War II, and the stakes are nothing less than control of the country's abundant mineral resources.

 60,000 patients